Privacy Policy

 We’ll amend this privacy policy from time to time to ensure it remains up to date, shows how and why we use your personal data, and reflects any new legal requirements.
 We will publicise significant changes clearly on our website.
 The most up-to-date version will always be posted on our website.

-In this policy, whenever you see the words ‘we’, ‘us’, ‘our’, ‘Penny Brohn’, it refers to Penny Brohn UK, the working name of Penny Brohn Cancer Care (Reg.
+In this policy, whenever you see the words ‘we’, ‘us’, ‘our’, ‘Penny Brohn UK’, it refers to Penny Brohn UK, the working name of Penny Brohn Cancer Care (Reg.
 Charity No. 284881).

 Penny Brohn Cancer Care is a company limited by guarantee (registered number 01635916).
-Shop@Penny Brohn Ltd undertakes trading activities.
-All of its profits are donated to Penny Brohn Cancer Care.
-Shop@Penny Brohn Ltd is a company limited by shares, registered in England & Wales (registered number 03983263) and operates under the same policies as the charity.
+PB UK Commercial Ltd undertakes trading activities.
+After each financial year the directors of the PB UK Commercial Ltd consider the profits made alongside the level of reserves held in determining whether a donation can be made to Penny Brohn Cancer Care (Penny Brohn UK).
+PB UK Commercial Ltd is a company limited by shares, registered in England & Wales (registered number 03983263) and operates under the same policies as the charity.

 In whatever way you interact with us, such interaction may create items of personal data.
 This could include details of how you’ve helped us by volunteering or by supporting our campaigns and other activities.
 If you decide to donate to us, we’ll also keep records of when and how much you give to support our cause.
 Examples of personal data collected by us include:

-• Personal details (name, date of birth, email, address, telephone, and so on) when you book onto our courses or complete a referral form
+- Personal details (name, date of birth, email, address, telephone, and so on) when you book onto our courses, complete a referral form, make a donation or purchase from our shop

-We collect personal data in connection with specific activities such as enquiring about our services and activities, registration requests or bookings on courses, placing an order, making a donation, volunteering or taking part in research for us, ordering an image, applying for employment and signing up to ‘My Penny Brohn’ account.
+We collect personal data in connection with specific activities such as enquiring about our services and activities, registration requests or bookings on courses/to use our services, placing an order, donating, volunteering or taking part in research for us and applying for employment.

-You can also give us your personal data by filling in forms on our website, registering to use our website, participating in discussion boards, subscribing to take part in research on our website or other social media, entering a competition, promotion or survey or by corresponding with us (by phone, email or by joining as a member/supporter/customer).
+You can also give us your personal data by filling in forms on our website, registering on our website, participating in discussion boards, subscribing to take part in research on our website or other social media, entering a competition, promotion/survey or by corresponding with us.
+These can be done by phone, email or by joining as a client/supporter.

 You may give us information indirectly, for example, when you use other fundraising sites.
 If you are fundraising for us via Just Giving for example, these organisations have their own privacy policy so please ensure you understand this when providing your data.

-When you connect with us on social media sites, depending on your settings, or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.
+When you connect with us on social media sites, depending on your settings, or the privacy policies for social media and messaging services like Facebook, Instagram, X(Twitter), or Pinterest, you might give us permission to access information from those accounts or services.

 We may automatically collect information as you use our digital service such as the website.
 This may include the pages you have visited, information about the device or browser you are using, any errors you encountered and data relating to any online transactions such as donations, event bookings and online shop purchases.